jbrasko2/rails_restaurants/README.md

 # RAILS RESTAURANTS

 # Day 2 To Do:
-- create a form for making new shoes
+- create a form for making new restaurants
     - demonstrate creating the same form with form_tag, form_for, and form_with
-- create a form for editing a shoe
+- create a form for editing a restaurant
-- add a button to delete a shoe
+- add a button to delete a restaurant

 # Day 1 To Do:
 - create a migration for a Restaurant Model